ftraposo/ftraposo.github.io/aboutme.md

 I hold a Master’s in Public Policy and a DPhil (PhD) in Political Science from the University of Oxford, as well as a Master’s in Economics from Queen Mary University of London.

-My research focuses on corruption, patronage, the political economy of foreign aid, and adaptive experimentation.
+My research focuses on corruption, bureaucratic politics, the political economy of foreign aid, and adaptive experimentation.

 Feel free to contact me via email at:`f.torres-raposo@lse.ac.uk`